Ron Nicol Plays

 A murder mystery rehearsal is about to start, but cleaner Molly finds make-believe corpse Anastasia and calls the police.
 When Inspector Whelping arrives, Bertram and Cassiopeia try to bluff things out instead of revealing the true state of affairs.
 Truth and invention become blurred by misdirection and misunderstanding, complicated by the intervention of aspiring actress Esmeralda.
 The body disappears, is replaced by another, and then re-appears, while a bottle of tomato sauce seems to be a crucial piece of evidence.
 Whelping eventually leaves, but Bertram has a real murder in mind.

-Characters - Cassiopeia, Bertram, Anastasia, Molly, Whelping, Shortley, Esmeralda
+3m 4f - Cassiopeia, Bertram, Anastasia, Molly, Whelping, Shortley, Esmeralda

 NEARLY ALL AT SEA